-- The ethos of the School as embodied in the Behaviour Policy. - Messages in assemblies and form periods.
-For example, a particular focus may be given during 'Anti-Bullying Week' with visiting speakers being asked to address pupils. - PSHRE sessions in form and in wider presentations. - The School's pastoral structures, including the work of prefects, mentors, the nurse and the School counsellors. - Taking opportunities to reinforce the School's anti-bullying message that arises within lessons for example, in English, Religious Studies or History.
+- The ethos of the School as embodied in the Behaviour Policy. - Messages in assemblies and form periods with a particular focus given during 'Anti-Bullying Week'. - PSHE sessions in form and in wider presentations. - The School's pastoral structures, including the work of prefects, mentors, the nurse and the School counsellor. - Taking opportunities to reinforce the School's anti-bullying message which arise within lessons for example, in English, Religious Studies or History.